-Landowners who, at June 30, have purchased a new principal place of residence but have not yet sold their current principal place of residence, may apply for a rebate (a transitional rebate) on their land tax.
+Landowners who, at June 30, have purchased a new principal residence but have not yet sold their current principal residence, may apply for a rebate (a transitional rebate) on their land tax.

 Landowners may apply for the transitional rebate where the following conditions are met:

 - a contract for sale for the new residence must have been entered into on or after 1 April of the year immediately prior to the current tax year;